Best Accounting Software for Small Trading Companies

 Step 4: Check the growth path.
 You're a small trading company now.
 What happens when you double your transaction volume?
 Will the software scale, or will you be migrating again in 18 months?

 We ran this exact framework across 11 platforms.
-InFlow Financial Management scored highest on total value for small trading companies—primarily because the multi-currency accounting software is built into the core product, not bolted on as an afterthought.
+Tellency Financial Management scored highest on total value for small trading companies—primarily because the multi-currency accounting software is built into the core product, not bolted on as an afterthought.
 The financial reporting alone saved one of our test companies 6 hours per month.

 Look, there's no perfect software.
 But there are clear winners for specific use cases.
 If you're a small trading company handling international transactions, you need a tool built for that complexity.
 Generic accounting tools will cost you more in the long run—in time, in errors, and in missed insights about which deals are actually making you money.